MostlyAdequate/mostly-adequate-guide/ch4.md

 // Bonus 2:
 // ============
-// Use slice to define a function "take" that takes n elements from the beginning of the string.
+// Use slice to define a function "take" that returns n elements from the beginning of an array.
 Make it curried.
-// // Result for "Something" with n=4 should be "Some" var take = undefined;
+// For ['a', 'b', 'c'] with n=2 it should return ['a', 'b']. var take = undefined;
 ```